2015 Chateau Musar Bekaa Valley Rouge Library Collection

 Description

-EN PRIMEUR - DELIVERY EARLY SEPTEMBER 2025 - Library Stock Chateau Musar - Exclusive offer of older years Chateau Musar Red.
+Library Stock Chateau Musar - Exclusive offer of older vintages of Chateau Musar Red.
 Unique and very limited.
 From the cellars of Chateau Musar.

 Château Musar Red 2015: Exceptional taste and aroma

-Experience the rich flavors of Lebanon's Bekaa Valley with the Chateau Musar Gaston Hochar 2015.
-This exclusive red wine, made from an equal blend of Cabernet Sauvignon, Carignan and Cinsault, is a showcase of craftsmanship and tradition.
-With an alcohol content of 14%, this wine offers a full, powerful experience that will delight any wine lover.\
+Experience the rich flavors of Lebanon's Bekaa Valley with the 2015 Chateau Musar Gaston Hochar.
+This exclusive red wine, made from an equal blend of Cabernet Sauvignon, Carignan, and Cinsault, is a testament to craftsmanship and tradition.
+With an alcohol content of 14%, it offers a full-bodied, powerful experience that will delight any wine lover.

 Vinification process

 Each grape variety was fermented with natural yeasts in concrete vats, after which the wine was aged for twelve months in French oak barrels.
-This careful preparation culminated in an excellent blend that was composed in January 2018 and bottled in July/August of that year.
+This careful process culminated in an exquisite blend, created in January 2018 and bottled in July/August of that year.

 Wine & Food

-Enjoy this excellent wine with typical Lebanese dishes such as taboulé, lamb and hummus.
-Serve at a temperature of 16-18 degrees to fully appreciate the complexity and balance.
+Enjoy this exquisite wine with typical Lebanese dishes like tabbouleh, lamb, and hummus.
+Serve at a temperature of 16-18 degrees Celsius to fully appreciate its complexity and balance.

 Storage potential

-Thanks to its firm tannins, the Chateau Musar Gaston Hochar 2015 has excellent ageing potential and can continue to mature in your cellar for years, only improving with age.
+Thanks to its firm tannins, the Chateau Musar Gaston Hochar 2015 has excellent cellaring potential and can age for years in your cellar, only improving with age.

 Specifications